Online experiment design for continuous-time systems using generalized filtering: Problem formulation

 Given a trajectory $(u,x) \in \mathfrak{B}_\mathcal{T}$, we denote the collection of \emph{filtered data} by

 where

 for $ \ell\in\{1,2,\dots,M\} $.
 Then, \eqref{fdx} can be further rewritten using integration by parts:

 where $ x(t_j^-) $ is well defined for all $ j\in\{1,2,\dots,q\} $ because $ x $ is absolutely continuous.
 This shows that there is no need for measuring the time derivative $\dot{x}$ of the \mbox{state} in order to obtain the filtered time derivative $ x^{\rm df}_\ell $.
-Indeed, by \eqref{xdf}, $x_\ell^{\rm df}$ may be obtained directly from measurements of $x$ and the filter function $g_\ell$.
-Since integration is a linear transformation, \eqref{fdx}-\eqref{fu} and \eqref{cs} yield the algebraic equation